If I have a conflict on my scheduled date for the Native American/Indigenous Symposium, what should I do?

 Where should we go first?

-What time will the Symposium begin & end?
+What time will the Native American/Indigenous Symposium begin and end?

 Is there a fee for Symposium?